ahkharsha/BNBricks/project documentations/tokenomics_brikspace.md

   - Tokens will be released to early investors and contributors, providing initial liquidity and funding for the platform’s development.

 - **Phase 2**: Platform Launch (25%)
-  - A portion of the tokens will be released to support the official launch of **Brikspace**, with allocations for staking, rewards, and ecosystem growth.
+  - A portion of the tokens will be released to support the official launch of **BNBricks**, with allocations for staking, rewards, and ecosystem growth.

 - **Phase 3**: Post-Launch Expansion (60%)
   - The remaining tokens will be gradually released over the next 3-5 years, supporting platform expansion, new features, and continued growth.